reoring/weather-agent/README.md

 ## weather-agent

 This is a minimal sample that uses the OpenAI Responses client (`agent_framework.openai.OpenAIResponsesClient`).
+It is a demo Agent application built with the Microsoft Agent Framework.
 You can run it with `uv`.

 ### Prerequisites
 - Python 3.10+